-- I have not received all of the information and explanations I require for my audit; or - the Governance Statement does not reflect compliance with the Department of Finance and Personnel guidance.
+- I have not received all of the information and explanations I require for my audit; or - the Governance Statement does not reflect compliance with the Department of Finance's (formerly Department of Finance and Personnel) guidance.

 Report

 I have no observations to make on these financial statements.